uri-goldsztejn/uterine_myofibre_model/README.md

 + Time to turn on the stimulator: the time during the simulation at which the stimulator will be turn on.
 + Time to turn off the stimulator: the time during the simulation at which the stimulator will be turn off.
 + Step current: the current that will be injected to the first cell in the fiber while the stimulator is on.
++ Notes: the user can add notes about this simulation for future reference.
+These notes will be saved in the metadata file.